-Towards the railway station the road can be crossed by a lightcontrolled crossing.
+Towards the railway static crossed by a lightcontrolled crossing.
 Then return towards Tanners Lane noticing the fine chimneys on the building opposite Tudor House.
 Turn left into Tanners Lane, once known as Hallane or Halland Lane, which formerly led to the Hall of Piperham near the Church.
 On the west side is Redwood Manor, a house once called Oaklands and built in the 18th century, probably by a tanner called William Bristow.
-Continue up Tanners Lane and bear left over the railway footbridge and round to the right, crossing Church Road, and you will reach Church Hill Green.
-Church Hill House (13) is a beautiful Queen Anne house with the earlier Church Hill Gate, dated 1589, attached on its left.
-Beyond is the Parish Church of St. Bartholomew which was rebuilt in 1870-71 to a design by J.W.
+Continue up Tanners Lane and bear left over the railway footbridge and round to the right, crossing Church Road, and you will reach was rebuilt in 1870-71 to a design by J.W.
 Penfold.
 It stands on the site of a much earlier building and parts of the tower date from the 13th century.
 In the north aisle are two windows dedicated to local poets- Alfred Lord Tennyson, who lived at Black Down and was Poet Laureate to Queen Victoria, and Gerald Manley Hopkins, who lived just to the north-west of the church at The Garth in High Lane.